michellehudson/datamanagement/handouts/101_handout.md

 ## What tools and resources are available?

 #### [DMPTool](https://dmp.cdlib.org/):
 Yale is a DMPTool partner.
-Logging in with your Yale ID and password will give you access to the DMPTool, which will give you an overview of funder requirements (for various NSF, NIH, and other directorates and divisions), and walk you through building a data management plan, asking the right questions along the way.
-In the next iteration of the tool, we'll be able to further customize it with Yale-specific resources.
+Logging in with your Yale ID and password will give you access to the DMPTool, which will give you an overview of funder requirements (for various NSF, NIH, and other directorates and divisions), and walk you through building a data management plan.

 #### [DMP Consultation Group](http://csssi.yale.edu/dmp):
 If you have to submit a DMP as part of a grant proposal and have trouble using the DMPTool or answering questions you think are critical to the good management of data, you can contact the DMP Consultation Group for help.
-This group can review written plans and offer feedback, or connect you with more resources at Yale you might be able to cite or consider including in your plan to make a stronger proposal.

 #### [StatLab consultants](http://csssi.yale.edu/csssi-statistical-consultants-schedule):
 Even if you aren't submitting a grant proposal, it's a good idea to come to the StatLab at the beginning of your project.
 If you know what analyses you want to do on your data, the StatLab can make sure you set out to collect your data correctly.
-If you anticipate using StatLab services near the end of your project, it's much easier for them if you connect in the beginning of the project, as well.

 # Data collection & documentation